ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 - New experimental functionality should not be gated under older established extensions

-- Breaking changes under established extensions --- even if it only effects experimental functionality that should have not been there in the first place --- should be avoided.
+- Breaking changes under established extensions --- even if it only affects experimental functionality that should have not been there in the first place --- should be avoided.

 Given these too things, a small deprecation cycle / migration path to ``-XTypeAbstractions`` seems the best we can do.